wolph/distraction-blocker/docs/qa-artifacts/onboarding-task6/README.md

 - `manifests/`: standalone copies of the development-server, production, and real-prompt manifests.
 - `real-prompt/`: all six browser-chrome PNGs from the no-mock Chrome-for-Testing run.

 The production manifest discloses the two scoped `chrome.runtime.sendMessage` interceptions used to synthesize pending completion and one failed setup load.
 It records 12 expected and 12 observed calls for each interception.
+The visual test derives each observed count only from a page-binding callback invoked inside the matching request wrapper.
+Visible pending or error UI cannot increment the count.
 All other production extension behavior used the real unpacked extension.
 Only the separate real-prompt manifest claims `mockedChromeApis: false`.

 ## Verify